-In the 2020-20201 academic year, we understand that many courses will be conducted online in a combination of synchronous or asynchronous formats.
-In a distance education context, documenting that a student has logged into an online class is not sufficient, by itself, to demonstrate academic attendance by the student.
-A student should demonstrate that they participated in class or were otherwise engaged in an academically-related activity.
+Many courses at SVA are conducted online in a combination of synchronous or asynchronous formats.
+In a distance-education context, documenting that a student has logged into an online class is not sufficient, by itself, to demonstrate academic attendance by the student.
+A student should demonstrate that they participated in class or were otherwise engaged in an academically related activity.
 Some examples include:

-- · submission of an academic assignment - · submission of an exam - documented participation in an interactive tutorial or computer-assisted instruction - · a posting by the student showing their participation in an online study group that is assigned by the faculty member - · a posting by the student in a discussion forum showing their participation in an online discussion about academic matters - · an email from the student or other documentation showing that they initiated contact with a faculty member to ask a question about the academic subject studied in the course
+- · submission of an academic assignment - · submission of an exam - documented participation in an interactive tutorial or computer-assisted instruction - a posting by the student showing their participation in an online study group that is assigned by the faculty member - · a posting by the student in a discussion forum showing their participation in an online discussion about academic matters - · an email from the student or other documentation showing that they initiated contact with a faculty member to ask a question about the academic subject studied in the course